B.S. (1979) – Stanford University, California

 M.Sc.
 (1990) – Harvard School of Public Health, Massachusetts (Health Policy & Management)

-Dr. Bates has published over 700 peer-reviewed papers and has an h-index of 115, which ranks him among the 400 most cited biomedical researchers of any type.
+Dr. Bates' special research interests include clinical decision-making and affecting physician-decision making, particularly using computerized interventions; quality of care and cost-effectiveness and medical practice; and outcome assessment.
+He has published over 1,000 peer-reviewed papers which have been cited over 100,000 times; he has an H-index of 147, which ranks him among the 400 most cited biomedical researchers of any type.